What is a user journey?

 - filling out a profile

 Judd Mercer, Creative Director at Elevated Third, outlines how to use journey maps in the real estate industry to develop your business.

-The company showcases six distinct phases for the user journey map, namely: Design, Financing, Construction, Leasing, Model, and Completion.
-Their map is a bit extensive, but they have modeled the entire process that a customer undertakes during the relationship.
+The company showcases six distinct experience phases for the user journey map, namely: Design, Financing, Construction, Leasing, Model, and Completion.
+Their map is a bit extensive, but they have modeled the entire process that a customer undertakes during their relationship with a business.

 A user journey map is a visual representation of the entire customer experience.
 It provides ample benefits including viewing your product from a different perspective, identifying loopholes, analyzing differing user scenarios, and getting the entire team on the same wavelength.

 If carried out properly, a user journey map is one of the most effective design tools and strategies for turning your product into a success.